matter-labs/zksync-docs/content/10.quick-start/_upgrading/_beacon/_hardhat_beacon_contract_upgradability.md

-Upon successful deployment, you'll receive output detailing the deployment process, including the contract addresses of the implementation contract, the admin contract, and the transparent proxy contract.
+Upon successful deployment, you'll receive output detailing the deployment process, including the contract addresses of the implementation contract, the admin contract, and the beacon proxy contract.

 ```bash